 Back at the house that night, we all showered and got cleaned up before sitting down to discuss the events of the day.
 I had found two messages in bottles that day, which is why I am holding two in this photo:

 Since it was my mom’s birthday, and since I didn’t have a “real” present for her (I know, I know…I’m a bad son!
 But hey, we WERE in the middle of the Caribbean on an island with a population of 250.
 There weren’t exactly any gift stores nearby…), I decided to give her one of my bottles to open.
 Everyone should have something to open on their birthday, right?

 Mom decided to open the clear plastic one.
-You really won’t believe what was inside that one—but that’s a story for another day.
+You really won’t believe what it held—but you can click here to find out what was in that bottle!

 This meant, of course, that I would be hauling the glass bottle with the brown paper home with me.
 I carried it on this wee little plane: